dblspk/web-app/README.md

 Hides/reveals secret messages in text.
 Optimized for instant messaging.

-Messages are encoded as zero-width Unicode characters.
-This is casual [steganography](https://en.wikipedia.org/wiki/Steganography).
+Messages are encoded as zero-width Unicode characters, as a casual form of [steganography](https://en.wikipedia.org/wiki/Steganography).

 Web app: __http://dblspk.io/__